 Buy now on Amazon

-Thank-you to Jeremy Megraw for his help with this article.
-For more Norwegian crime fiction, see our guild to Karin Fossum’s Inspector Sejer series here.
+Thank you to Jeremy Megraw for his help with this article.
+For more Norwegian crime fiction, see our guide to Karin Fossum’s Inspector Sejer series here.